 ******* RETROSPECTIVE , 16 MONTHS LATER *****

-March 23, 2013: I feel most of my posts have stood the test of time, but for this one I should note that the euro crisis has managed to muddle along more benignly than I thought it would.
-Germany has allowed the ECB to purchase peripheral (e.g. Spainish, Italian) bonds in sufficient amounts to keep interest levels under control.
+March 23, 2013: Most of my posts have stood the test of time, but for this one I have to note that things have not evolved as I had expected.
+The factual observations above werw correct at the time, but since then the euro crisis has managed to muddle along much more benignly than I thought it would.
+Despite its harrumphing about the need for fiscal discipline, Germany has in fact allowed the ECB to purchase peripheral (e.g. Spanish, Italian) bonds in sufficient amounts to keep interest levels under control.
 I understand that U.S. banks have taken some measures to reduce the risks of their derivatives, though if things really blew up there could still be big problems.
 The Fed has established that they will create as much thin-air money as needed to save the big banks from their mistakes.
-Japanese interest rates continue to bump along the bottom, and Kyle Bass has lost money big time on his shorting of Japanese bonds.
+Also, Japanese interest rates have not risen appreciably (because, as I noted, the Japanese central bank can buy as many bonds as it takes to drive rates down), and Kyle Bass has lost money big time on his shorting of Japanese bonds.